laikal/BdoPin-Komori-Edition/README.md

 **English | [한국어](#한국어)**

-A lightweight 64-bit Windows utility for managing CPU affinity and process priority for Black Desert.
+A lightweight native 64-bit Windows utility for managing CPU affinity and process priority for Black Desert.

 BdoPin lets you control which logical processors `BlackDesert64.exe` can use without changing the CPU configuration of the entire system.

-BdoPin is built with **C# and .NET Framework 4.8** for 64-bit Windows.
+BdoPin is written in **C using the Windows API** and is distributed as a small standalone x64 application.

 ---